mcu-tools/mcuboot/boot/cypress/BlinkyApp/BlinkyApp.md

  - **clean_boot** - to clean the BOOT image directory
  - **clean_upgrade** - to clean the UPGRADE image directory.

-These jobs also remove auto-generated files 'flashmap.mk' and 'cy_flash_map.h', which is required to eliminate possible errors.
+These jobs also remove auto-generated files 'memorymap.mk' and 'memory.h', which is required to eliminate possible errors.

 **Upgrade mode dependency**